-Whatever platform you might choose, it’s important to ask yourself two questions.
+Whatever platform you choose, it’s essential to ask yourself two questions.

 - How much can I spend?

 An eCommerce platform is a long-term investment in your company.
 You don’t want to overpay, but you also don’t want to cut corners.
-Do your homework and weigh the advantages and disadvantages of each platform.
+So do your homework and weigh the advantages and disadvantages of each platform.
 Will you be paying a monthly charge in advance?
-Are there any additional fees for transactions, apps, or plug-ins?
+Are there any additional fees for transactions, apps, or plugins?